 - Wait a while to book accommodations.
 While this may be hard if you're a planner, you'll have more certainty that your trip is moving ahead.
 And remember that with fewer people traveling, you'll likely have more options even as your trip draws closer.

 - Focus on fully refundable accommodations – and this one is easier now than ever.
-Most major hotel chains are offering full refunds on any reservations paid for in the coming weeks and months.
+Most major hotel chains offer fully refundable reservation rates.
 Airbnb has a new filter that allows you to only search for stays with flexible cancellation policies.
-And we expect to see more and more consumer-friendly cancellation policies in the coming months.

 As for pre-paid tours, just wait to book those until you're close to your departure date.
 Use these tips and you won't be out any money if you need to cancel – and avoid paying extra for a costly insurance policy.